fromjasonstuff/fromjason-eleventy/content/posts/Copy, Acquire, Kill— How Meta could pull off the most.md

 ## Copy, Acquire, and Kill

 In some ways, app\.net failed where Mastodon succeeded.
-Eugene Rochko, Mastodon's CEO, has helped cultivate and impossibly vibrate social commons.
+Eugene Rochko, Mastodon's CEO, has helped cultivate and impossibly vibrant social commons.
 He did it with zero ads, a decentralized network, and interpolated servers.
 If Meta could copy Mastodon's strategy, scale the ecosystem, and then monetize, it could pivot, *and* kill Mastodon at the same time.

 The biggest lie in the Fediverse is that Mastodon is too small for Meta to care about.
 By all accounts and reason, that's simply not true.
 Zuck is in this impossible position because of how often and indiscriminately he kills off start-ups.
 Universities have *studied it.*